REGULATIONS

 1882 to 1950: The Early Editions

 • 1882 — 1st Edition.
 "Rules and Regulations for the Prevention of Fire Risks Arising from Electric Lighting."
 Published by the Society of Telegraph Engineers (later IEE).
-Just 12 rules covering the basics of electric lighting installations — primarily addressing fire prevention in an era when electricity was a dangerous novelty.
+A short set of rules covering the basics of electric lighting installations — primarily addressing fire prevention in an era when electricity was a dangerous novelty.
 Edison had only opened his first power station in New York the same year.

 • 1888 — 2nd Edition.
 Expanded to cover the growing use of electricity beyond lighting.
 The UK's first public electricity supply had been established at Godalming, Surrey, in 1881, and demand was growing rapidly.

-• 1897 — 5th Edition.
+• 1897 — 3rd Edition.
+Retitled "General Rules recommended for Wiring for the Supply of Electrical Energy."
 By the late 1890s, electricity was becoming mainstream in wealthier homes and commercial buildings.
 The regulations were evolving to address a wider range of installation types and hazards.

-• 1924 — 10th Edition.
-A significant milestone.
+• 1924 — 8th Edition.
+A significant milestone, retitled "Regulations for the Electrical Equipment of Buildings."
 Published after World War I, during a period of rapid electrification of British homes.
 The Electricity (Supply) Act 1926 would soon establish the National Grid, transforming electricity from a local luxury to a national utility.
+The 9th Edition followed in 1927, the 10th in 1934 and the 11th in 1939.

-The early editions were remarkably concise by modern standards.
-The 1st Edition was just 12 rules on a few pages.
-By the 13th Edition in 1950, the regulations had grown to a substantial document covering a wide range of installation types.
+The early editions were remarkably concise by modern standards — the 1st Edition ran to only a few pages of rules.
+By the 12th Edition in 1950, the regulations had grown to a substantial document covering a wide range of installation types.
 But they were still recommendations, not legal requirements — compliance was voluntary.

 03 · Regulations